HockeyJustin/ASPNET-Core-Angular2-SignalR-Modified/README.md

-# ASPNET-Core-Angular2-SignalR-Modified
+# Testing

-### This is a modified clone of https://github.com/FabianGosebrink/ASPNETCore-Angular-SignalR-Typescript using, ASP.NET Core, SignalR and Angular with Typescript.
+### This is a modified clone of https://github.com/FabianGosebrink/ASPNETCore-Angular-SignalR-Typescript

 ### If you are starting from scratch, the [original](https://github.com/FabianGosebrink/ASPNETCore-Angular-SignalR-Typescript) is much cleaner/tidier than this one :).